-The Accidental Hunter: A D Hunter Mystery
+The Darkest Hearts: A D Hunter Mystery

 Da Capo Best Music Writing 2008: The Year’s Finest Writing on Rock, Hip Hop, Jazz, Pop, Country & More

-The James Brown Reader: Fifty Years of Writing About the Godfather of Soul edited by Nelson George and Alan Leeds
+The James Brown Reader: Fifty Years of Writing About the Godfather of Soul

 Post-Soul Nation: The Explosive, Contradictory, Triumphant and Tragic 1980s as Experienced by African-Americans (Previously Known as Blacks and Before That Negroes)

-A Man Called Destruction: The Life & Music of Alex Chilton from the Box Tops to Big Star to Backdoor Man
+A Man Called Destruction: The Life & Music of Alex Chilton from Box Tops to Big Star to Backdoor Man

-Robin Green is a TV writer/producer known for her work as an Executive Producer and writer for The Sopranos on HBO.
-She is also known for creating, with her husband Mitchell Burgess, the CBS drama Blue Bloods, now in its seventh season.
+Robin Green is a TV writer/producer known for her work with her husband Mitchell Burgess, both as an Executive Producer and writer for The Sopranos on HBO and for creating the CBS drama Blue Bloods, now in its ninth season.
 She has won four Emmys, as well as several Golden Globes, two Peabodys and a Writers Guild Award, with many nominations for Emmys and WGA awards.
-She has been an editor at Rolling Stone and California Magazine, and has written for The Boston Real Paper, City Magazine of San Francisco, Ms. Magazine, and the L.A.
+She has been a writer at Rolling Stone and California Magazine, and has written for The Boston Real Paper, City Magazine of San Francisco, Ms. Magazine, and the L.A.
 Times, among others.

 Jewly Hight is a music journalist and critic.
 She is an NPR/NPR Music contributor and her work has also appeared in The New York Times, NYMag.com/Vulture, Slate, Billboard, The Oxford American, MTV.com and numerous other outlets.
 She won the inaugural Chet Flippo Award for Excellence in Country Music Journalism in 2015 and is the author of Right by Her Roots: Americana Women and Their Songs.
 She is based in Nashville.

 Laura Joplin, PhD, is an author and educator.
 Her training programs for college faculty were supported by the U.S. Department of Education.
 She has worked as an Executive Coach for Western Management Corporation, in Denver, CO.
 She currently helps coordinate the Estate of her sister, Janis Joplin.
 Her biography, Love, Janis inspired the successful Off-Broadway stage play of the same name.
-Laura is based in Northern California.
+Laura is based in northern California.

-Michael Lang co-created and produced the original 1969 Woodstock.
+Michael Lang co-created and produced the original 1969 Woodstock festival.
 His organization has produced shows for hundreds of artists including the Rolling Stones and Bob Dylan and has managed various artists.
 He is a board member of the Woodstock Film Festival and the Felix Foundation for Adoptees, and is based in New York City.

 Diane and Bernie Lierow live outside of Nashville, Tennessee.
 The story of their daughter, Dani, was the subject of a Pulitzer Prize-winning article in the St. Petersburg Times.

-Kurt Loder is a longtime film critic, music journalist and television presence and the author of I, Tina, with Tina Turner, and a collection of his work from Rolling Stone where he was an editor for nine years.
+Kurt Loder is a longtime film critic, music journalist and television presence and the author of I, Tina, with Tina Turner, and Bat Chain Puller, a collection of his work from Rolling Stone, where he was an editor for nine years.
 He was an anchor and correspondent for MTV News, as well as the writer and host of MTV’s The Week in Rock for more than a decade.
 He currently writes about movies for Reason Online and has also guest-starred as himself in numerous films.
 His writing has appeared in Esquire, Details, New York Magazine, and Time.
 He currently lives in New York City.

-Creative Licence: The Law and Culture of Digital Sampling with Peter DiCola
+Creative Licence: The Law and Culture of Digital Sampling